babel/website/docs/options.md

 This is used in three primary cases:

 - The base directory when checking for the default [`"configFile"`](#configfile) value
-- The default value for [`"babelrcRoots"`](#babelrcroots).
+- The default value for [`"babelrcRoots"`](#babelrcroots)
-- The base directory which a relative `sourceMappingURL` in the source file can be resolved up to
+- The base directory which a relative `sourceMappingURL` in the source file can be resolved up to.
+Source Maps not within `root` will be ignored.

 ### `rootMode`